List of medical wikis: WikEM

-WikiLectures

-WikiLectures is a collaborative project focused on creating and storing medical study materials.
-It is developed by students and teachers from various Czech and Slovak medical faculties.
-WikiLectures is part of the project MEFANET, a network linking medical schools in the Czech Republic and Slovakia.

-Editors of WikiLectures take care of promoting the authors, editorial process contributions, technical support, WikiLectures structure and ensure the safety of the project.
-WikiLectures contain articles, notes, prepared exam topics, guides for practitioners, and study books.
-WikiLectures are constantly growing.
-The articles are written by medical students, faculty professionals and doctors.
-The administration and security is provided by the editorial board.
-Articles in WikiLectures are regularly checked by editors and experts in various branches of medicine.
-Articles checked by teachers are always marked by a special sign.

-WikiMSK

-WikiMSK is dedicated to musculoskeletal medicine, and is based in New Zealand.
-It is affiliated with the New Zealand College of Musculoskeletal Medicine (NZCMM), and is physician directed.
-It is designed around a peer review process and currently only members of the NZCMM are able to create and edit articles.
-The majority of the content is open access to unregistered users.

-Wikimedica

-Wikimedica is a general evidence based medical wiki.
-Based in Canada, it aims at providing French language health professionals with an open access and dynamic knowledge base to allow for better and more accurate patient care.
-The wiki is open to all for reading but can only be edited by professionals.

-It makes use of Semantic MediaWiki to structure medical knowledge for the Semantic Web, expert systems and artificial intelligence applications.

 Closed licensed

-EyeWiki

-EyeWiki is a medical wiki community and online medical wiki encyclopedia, launched in July 2010 by ophthalmologists supported by the American Academy of Ophthalmology.
-The wiki provides information about eye diseases and their management, including medical and surgical treatments.

-EyeWiki content is created and edited only by ophthalmologists and ophthalmologists in training.

 HemOnc.org

 HemOnc.org is a hematology/oncology wiki which was originally created by oncologists to provide information about chemotherapy regimens and hematology/oncology medications.
 Its contributors are practicing physicians and other medical professionals.
 Its current focus is to provide clinicians referenced information about chemotherapy regimens, medications used in hematology/oncology, and to allow medical professionals to share any useful references or medical information with each other to improve their clinical & academic practice.

-HemOnc.org runs on MediaWiki software and also Semantic MediaWiki.
+HemOnc.org runs on MediaWiki software.
 Anyone may sign up for an account and suggest additional information to be added.
 Editing privileges are activated for account holders whose credentials are verified.
 The content is not under an open license.

-Data about HemOnc.org has been presented at the 2013 ASCO Quality Care Symposium, and it has been profiled in the oncology press.
-The website's chemotherapy regimen database has also been used for academic research projects.
+Data about HemOnc.org has been presented at the 2013 ASCO Quality Care Symposium, and it was profiled in 2013 in the Oncology Times.
+The website's chemotherapy regimen database has also been used for academic research projects as of 2013.